 Build

 I wouldn’t be concerned if this was knocking around in my bag, but I would mostly use this for city trips.
 Samsung highlights its compact and durable design and at first look, I’m confident it can live up to that claim.
+It still performs admirably after months of use, just with a few scratches on the paint.
 It may not have as much impact protection as the T7 Shield, but I do like how easily they all fit in my Peli 1040 Micro Case, giving me some protection and keeping all my SSDs together.

 Capacity